wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.5.8 =
+= 1.5.9 =
-Bug fix: you can now create theme experiments with child themes
+Theme experiments with child themes and use proper of proper widgets.